SHOOTING OUT THE LIGHTS

 A captivating family account that delivers compelling, acutely observant writing."

-Kim Fairley writes about finding true love and how it can be filled with countless, unexpected surprises, illuminating joy, and sorrowful heartbreak.
-She also writes about healing from grief and her experience as a competitive swimmer during the early years of Title IX.
+Kim Fairley writes about finding love and how it can be filled with countless, unexpected surprises.
+She also writes about healing from grief.
+Her next memoir chronicles her experience as a competitive swimmer during the early years of Title IX.

 She has written two books: Shooting Out the Lights: A Memoir and Boreal Ties: Photographs and Two Diaries of the 1901 Peary Relief Expedition.